Monthly Temporal Aggregation of NDVI for Land Cover Change

 Compliance Gating & Audit Trail Generation

 Regulatory carbon accounting requires transparent activity data lineage.
-The pipeline above embeds a machine-readable audit_manifest directly into the output xarray attributes.
-This manifest survives downstream serialization to Parquet/GeoTIFF and satisfies third-party verifier requirements under ISO 14064-3 and the GHG Protocol Corporate Accounting and Reporting Standard.
+The routine above embeds a machine-readable audit_manifest directly into the output xarray attributes.
+This manifest survives downstream serialization to Parquet or GeoTIFF and satisfies third-party verifier requirements under ISO 14064-3 and the GHG Protocol Corporate Accounting and Reporting Standard.
+Those attributes flow directly into MRV data lineage and provenance tracking, where they become the queryable record an auditor traces.

 Key compliance gates enforced:

-1. Observation Density Threshold: Cells with <3 clear-sky acquisitions are masked and logged.
-Verifiers can trace interpolation flags to specific temporal windows.
+1. Observation density threshold.
+Cells with <3 clear-sky acquisitions are masked and logged.
+Verifiers can trace interpolation flags to specific temporal windows rather than discovering silent gaps.

-3. CRS & Geolocation Integrity: Strict projection enforcement prevents sub-pixel drift during temporal stacking, ensuring spatial consistency across multi-year baselines.
+3. CRS and geolocation integrity.
+Strict projection enforcement prevents sub-pixel drift during temporal stacking, ensuring spatial consistency across multi-year baselines.

 For authoritative QA parsing specifications, consult the USGS Landsat Collection 2 Quality Assessment Band and the ESA Sentinel-2 Level-2A Scene Classification Map.